This article has been updated from its original text.

-If you need to protect your garden during a heat wave, mulching is essential.
-Mulching will help you conserve water while increasing crop yields since plant roots stay moist.
-Here are some common mulches worth considering.
+- Protects crop during heat waves.
+If you need to protect your garden during a heat wave, mulching will help cool soil temperatures by conserving and keeping plant roots moist.

 Because it is primarily a waste material with the seeds removed, straw is also less likely to sprout when used in the garden as mulch.
 Despite this claim to fame, however, some straw invariably comes alive after a few rainy days.
 Mulching with a thick layer (4-6 inches or more) usually means the sprouting is short-lived.
 Another way to eliminate sprouting is to first use the straw as animal bedding for waterfowl (primarily ducks) who like nothing better than to pick out all the seeds (and bugs) for breakfast.

 If you live in a moist climate where slugs proliferate, beware of adding straw mulch too early in the season, when rainy weather turns straw into a perfect slug habitat.
 Mulching after the weather warms and the soil begins to dry out usually addresses this problem.

 Unlike straw, hay is a crop in its own right, grown for feeding animals through the winter.
 Cut green and dried before bailing, hay refers to any number of cultivated grasses and legumes, and may include clover and other flowers.
 Many gardeners avoid mulching with hay because its seed content is often high.
 However, this depends on your source—when was the hay cut and what plants did it contain?
 Is it pure alfalfa or a blend of grasses?